tbreuss/mithril-by-examples/examples/tic-tac-toe-mitosis.md

     - .css
 ---

-This slim Tic-Tac-Toe example was written using the Mitosis pattern for state management.
+This simple but complete Tic-Tac-Toe example was written using the Mitosis pattern for state management.
 As an addition it offers a simple undo functionality.
 Well done!

 ## State.js
 ~~~js